uncenter/uncenter.dev/src/posts/display-recent-writing/index.md

 tags: ['11ty']
 title: Display recent posts with Eleventy
 date: 2023-02-25
-description: How I display my recent blog posts on my homepage
+description: How to display your most recent posts on your site with Eleventy.
 micro: true
 archived: true
 # cspell:ignore micro-blog